-Crisp, flaky kachoris filled with a spiced, tangy, mildly sweet urad dal mix - Northern India’s second favourite snack / street food, after samosas of course!
+Crisp, flaky flour shells (kachoris) filled with a spiced, mildly sweet urad dal mix - Northern India’s second favourite snack / street food, after samosas of course!

 A quick potato curry recipe to go with, turns these urad dal kachoris in to a complete breakfast, within minutes.

 You know your homemade urad dal kachori has turned out well when the shell or the covering is flaky and has a few layers, not like puff pastry though.
 The trick to getting this right is in the frying of the urad dal kachori.
 Add the kachoris to medium hot oil and fry them on medium low heat.

 This will allow your urad dal kachoris enough time to cook through right to the centre, making them crisp and flaky.
 If your urad dal kachoris are even slightly undercooked from the middle, they will turn out soft.